 I help aspiring or struggling travel bloggers learn how to create a blog that positions themselves as an authority in a saturated market, so they can build a successful blog business that allows them to travel the world.
-If you have no idea what topic you want to get into, stop reading this article and sign up to the waiting list for my 2020 masterclass now.
+If you have no idea what topic you want to get into, stop reading this article and sign up to my group coaching program now.
 Even if you have no idea on the name or topic then I can help you find this with my framework!

 When you find your niche, list 100 article ideas that you could write about.
 You want to become an authority in that niche and by doing that you need to have a lot of good quality content that is answering your audience’s questions.

 Remember, if your blog doesn’t have the QUIRKS, those key elements we just talked about, then it’s going to be hard to succeed in 2021.

 2. Branding the blog and picking a name